Blood knot

 A half blood knot (also clinch knot) is a knot that is used for securing a fishing line to a fishing lure, snap or swivel.
-When two half blood knots are used to join two lines they are considered as one knot and called a blood knot.
-A half blood knot is one of the strongest knots for tying a medium-size hook to a medium-size line such as hooksize 4 to 4/0 onto line size 6 lb to 30 lb.
+When two half blood knots are used to join two lines, they are considered as one knot and called a blood knot.
+A half blood knot is one of the strongest knots for tying a medium-size hook to a medium-size line such as hooksize 4 to 4/0 onto line size 6–30 lb.

+The half blood knot has found use in surgery for securing slippery monofilament sutures.

 Tying the knot

 In tying the blood knot, the two lines to be joined are overlapped for 6–8 cm with the short ends of the two lines in opposite directions.
 The short end of one line is then wrapped 4–6 times around the second line and the remaining portion of the first short end brought back and passed between the lines at the beginning of the wraps.

 The short end of the second line is then wrapped 4–6 times around the first line and the end of this line brought back and passed through what is now an oval space between the first wrap of each set.